supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_21_GrantTenantWideAdminConsentToAnApplication.md

 4. When prompted, sign in using your Global Administrator account.

 5. In the **Permissions requested** dialog box, review the information and then select **Accept**.

+## Review

+In this lab you have completed the following tasks:
+- Performed App registration
+- Granted admin consent in Enterprise apps

+## You have successfully completed the lab